squarism/squarism.github.io/questions/index.markdown

 - How to write a device driver.
 - Understanding "man vga.h".
 I think I understand it <a href="http://groups.google.com/group/comp.os.linux.misc/browse_thread/thread/329d5a0b9416440d/0b47c8032c02a39d?lnk=st&q=vga.h&rnum=6&hl=en#0b47c8032c02a39d">more now than I did before</a>.
 - Sharing with without a SAN.
 GFS2 + DRBD?
 Or sharing spare local disk in a cluster cheaply.
 - How to sudo ALL except /bin/bash?
-Improactical?
+Impractical?
 Impossible?
 - Distributed filesystems, can you reclaim free space?
 Does this work as something that would consolidate commodity hardware easily?
 - How virtual memory works vs real mode OS.
 IE: what would happen if you wrote zeros to every device?

-- How would I admin one million hosts?
+### Hardware

 - Is there any chance that ethernet can be a fast interconnect?
 - Why do commodity southbridges suck?
 Why are ASICs better?
 Are ASICs better or maybe the custom concept has gone to FPGAs?

+### Networking

+- Spanning tree?
+- Never did Cat-6 wiring.
+- Optical networks.
+Just did uplinks between switches.

 ### Music Production